The Library of American Comics: Publications

-The goal of all Library of American Comics collections is to preserve classic American newspaper comics in definitive archival editions.
-Each frames a comic-strip series with informative essays to provide historical context, both in relation to other comic strips and to the historical events of their time.
-Unfortunately, however, LoAC discontinued publishing many of the titles before being complete.
+The goal of all Library of American Comics collections was to preserve classic American newspaper comics in definitive archival editions.
+Each framed a comic-strip series with informative essays to provide historical context, both in relation to other comic strips and to the historical events of their time.
+Unfortunately, however, LoAC discontinued publishing most of the titles long before being complete.

 Format

-All the books The Library of American Comics publish are hardcover, with sewn binding; the majority also come with a dust jacket and sewn linen bookmark.
-Book size and reproduction color depend on each series.
+All the books The Library of American Comics published were hardcover, with sewn binding; the majority also came with a dust jacket and sewn linen bookmark.
+Book size and reproduction color depended on each series.